A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Unified Skew-Elliptical Distributions

 \subsection{Tractable Unified Skew-Elliptical Distribution}

 The novel subclass of the USE distribution is now outlined, that we call here a Tractable Unified Skew-Elliptical (TrUSE) distribution.
-It employs the following assumption of conditional independence in the latent variables.
+It employs two assumptions for the distribution of $\bm{L}|\bm{X}$.
+The first is an assumption that the scale matrix is diagonal, which reduces the parameter space.
+The second is an ordering of the elements of this diagonal scale matrix, which identifies the latent variable permutation.
+Under these two assumptions $\Omega$ is an unconstrained correlation matrix, $\Delta$ is a full matrix with a unique row order, and $\Sigma$ is a full matrix that is a function of $\Omega$ and $\Delta$.